 Myth: ADHD isn’t a real disorder.

-Fact: ADHD is one of the most researched disorders in the field of behavioral science.
-Cases can be so severe that it inhibits children and adults to the point that they have difficult in every facet of their lives, from maintaining their attention on tasks to forgetting important details.
+Fact: ADHD is one of the most researched disorders in behavioral science.
+Cases can be so severe that it inhibits children and adults to the point that they have difficulty in every facet of their lives, from maintaining their attention on tasks to forgetting important details.

 Myth: Children are being over-diagnosed with ADHD.

-Fact: Although the number of children diagnosed with the disorder increases at a rate of about 5% (according to the National Survey of Children’s Health) each year, the reason for this increase is due in part to behavioral experts better understanding the condition and identifying symptoms.
+Fact: Although the number of children diagnosed with the disorder increases at a rate of about 5% (according to the National Survey of Children’s Health) each year, this increase is due in part to behavioral experts better understanding the condition and identifying symptoms.